 - Easy detection of fluid leaks

-- Maximum heat transfer characteristics
+- · Maximum heat transfer characteristics

 - · Ease of maintenance

 Note: Caution must be used to prevent electrical components from being damaged by excessive water when the engine is cleaned.
 Do not be directed the nozzle of the cleaner at any electrical connectors or the junction of cables into the rear of the connectors.
-Avoid electrical components such as the alternator, and the starter.
-Protect the fuel injection pump from fluids to wash the engine.
+Avoid electrical components such as the alternator, the starter, and the ECM.
+Protect the fuel injection pump from fluids when washing the engine.